 The locations of the required components that must be purchased separately are labeled in the schematic above and are available for purchase below.
 For more details, please see the list to the right and the Decisions tab.

 The FPC200 Fiber Preparation Station is an all-in-one fiber stripper, cleaner, and cleaver.
 The unit is designed to support the FSX2000PM fusion splicer (sold below), performing all of the necessary steps to prepare fiber for splicing.
 The thermo-mechanical stripping station uses a filament to heat the fiber, softening the acrylate coating for stripping, with an LED light to indicate when the heating process is complete.
-The stripper uses two flat blades (sold below) to scrape the buffer off in two locations.
+The stripper uses a blade set (sold below) to scrape the buffer off in two locations.

 Fiber holding blocks are not provided with the FPC200 base unit.
 If using the unit as a stand-alone cleaner, stripper, and cleaver, then we recommend buying the FHB1 non-rotating fiber holding blocks (available below).
 If utilizing the FPC200 with the FSX2000 as a combined preparation and splicing system, then we recommend buying at least one set of FHBR1 rotating fiber holding blocks.
 For more information, please see the Decisions tab.